abshinn/abshinn.github.io/_posts/2014-05-17-sultan-of-awk.markdown

 ### Total Career Hits

 Since this data set contains multiple entries/rows for every player (every year they played), we need to aggregate their stats by year to come up with career hit totals.
 This can easily be done with `awk` arrays.
 Arrays in `awk` are tables with unique indices, so you can pass a column as its index and use `++` to count rows with the same index or `+=$col` to sum a particular column on rows with the same index.
 In the command below, `p[$1]++` creates an array that uses column 1 (playerID) as its index, then counts the number of duplicate index entries.
 This basically computes the length of a players career. `H[$1]+=10` is an array indexed by playerID, whose value is the sum of column 10 (Hits) for each playerID.
-Finally, the statement starting with `for (i in p)` prints the player_ID, career length, and hit total in CSV format for every player_ID.
+Finally, the statement starting with `for (i in p)` prints the playerID, career length, and hit total in CSV format for every playerID.
 Also note that the field separator switch in `awk` is `-F`.

 ```bash
 $ awk -F, '{p[$1]++;H[$1]+=$10} END {for (i in p) print i","p[i]","H[i]}' Batting.csv > H.csv